Health endpoint

 Activity log (database mode)

-When MCPHub runs against PostgreSQL (see Database Configuration), every MCP request/response is persisted to the mcphub_activity table by src/services/activityLoggingService.ts.
+When MCPHub runs against PostgreSQL (see Database Configuration), every MCP request/response is persisted to themcphub_activity table by src/services/activityLoggingService.ts.
 The dashboard exposes it through:

 | Method & Path | Description |